radiantendeavors/trading/src/README.md

 ## Description

-This is the prototype of trader written using python.
-All new features will be added here before being written in C++.
+Trader is an automated trading/investing platform.
+It works with stocks, etfs, and their related options.
+It provides a framework for creating, testing, and using your own trading strategies.
+A couple sample strategies are provided.

 ## Installation
 ### Dependencies

-You must download the tws-api from https://interactivebrokers.github.io and install it in accordance with their directions.
+You must download the tws-api from https://interactivebrokers.github.io and extract it into the "external" folder.

 ## Usage